pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 ### Apple devices reports

-Apple keyboards does not use generic HID keyboard report descriptor.
+Apple keyboards does not use generic HID keyboard report descriptor.<br />
+Thus, we have to handle them by separate way.

 #### Generic HID keyboard report descriptor